Bond dimension witnesses and the structure of homogeneous matrix product states: Introduction

 The structure of this paper is as follows: first, we will introduce local Hamiltonians and MPS, and also a couple of notions from the theory of Matrix Algebras.
-Then we will reveal a connection between MPS and polynomials of non-commuting variables, which will allow us to derive non-trivial structural properties of MPS.
-Next, we will use these properties to explore the limits of MPS models and improve the SDP relaxations proposed in \cite{fin_dim,fin_dim_long}.
+Then we will reveal a connection between hMPS and polynomials of non-commuting variables, which will allow us to derive non-trivial structural properties of hMPS.
+Next, we will use these properties to explore the limits of hMPS models and improve the SDP relaxations proposed in \cite{fin_dim,fin_dim_long}.
 Finally, we will discuss how some of our results generalize to Projected Entangled Pairs States (PEPS) \cite{peps}.

 Before we proceed, though, a disclaimer is in order: long after the completion of this work, we were made aware that the connection between matrix algebras and MPS had already been pointed out by R. Werner in 2006 \cite{Werner_en}.
 In this encyclopaedia article, Werner also observes that the dimensionality of the space spanned by MPS of a fixed bond dimension is polynomial on the system size.